Santoshjonnakuti/CPU-Scheduler-Simulator/ReadMe.md

 6. After that Process will be popped out from the ready Queue and then next process state will be running.
 8. If its Burst time is greater than 0 then Running will be written to the status.txt.
 9. If the Simulation Time Stops then Program Exits.
-10. Its a Preemptive Algorithm.
+10. It's a Preemptive Algorithm.
 11. So, once Process is running, if another process will less burst came to ready state then this process will be preepted and second process will be set as running.